This post may contain affiliate links. You can view our affiliate disclosure here.

 The Zip ball has a unique dimple pattern called 302 PhD aerodynamics.
 This pattern consists of flat-bottomed, shallow, pan-head dimples that reduce drag and create a powerful, stable flight.

 The Zip is only available in white, but it really packs a lot of value for the price.
 We love it not only because of its solid tee-to-green performance, but also because it retains its soft feel in colder temperatures.

-The Soft Feel, which has earned high marks from critics, provides incredible softness, excellent distance off the tee, and solid spin control around the greens.
+The Srixon Soft Feel, a very successful ball that has earned high marks from critics, provides incredible softness, excellent distance off the tee, and solid spin control around the greens.
 It has a fair 60 compression rating that is ideal for low to moderate swing speeds.

 This ball has a two-piece construction consisting of: